miguelmota/global-keypress/README.md

 NOTE: requires sudo privileges.
 GUI prompt will appear asking for sudo access if not running as root.

-Currently only supports Mac OS X.
+Supports Mac OS X and Linux.

 Pull Requests are welcomed : )